magore/hp85disk/README.md

       * Extracted **LIF** images contain a single file a 256 byte volume header, 256 byte directory followed by a file.
     * **del** delete file in **LIF** image
     * **rename** file in **LIF** image
-    * **create** create a LIF image specifing a label, directory size and overall disk size
+    * **create** create a LIF image specifying a label, directory size and overall disk size
     * **createdisk** create a LIF image specifying a label and drive model name
   * [For more **LIF** documentation](lif/README.md)